SwingDev/express-graceful-shutdown-handler/README.md

 Creates a graceful shutdown middleware with the given `options`.

 **Note** Make sure it's attached as the first middleware.

+##### domainEnabled

+Create a new domain and bind request and response to it.
+This enables the library to return 500 error on the request that caused an unhandled exception to happen, instead of severing the connection.

+The default value is `true`.

+##### domainIdFunc

+If `domainEnabled` is set to true, you can look at `process.domain.id` in your `onExceptionFn` to see the unique request id.
+This function is given `req` and is expected to return this id.

+The default behavior is to return an incremented number for each request.

 ##### onExceptionFn